 - Poor Installation— The vast majority of roofing contractors, as well as general contractors, know very little about slate roofs.
 Unfortunately, that doesn’t deter a lot of them from trying to install slate roofing tile anyway.
 When hiring a contractor, be sure to inquire about experience and ask for references.
 A well installed slate roof will last a century or more.
 A poorly installed one is a lot like having no roof at all.

 - Weight— The weight of slate roofing tile is anywhere between 800 and 1,500 pounds per square (100 square feet).
 As such, you’ll need to have your residence evaluated from a structural standpoint before you install slate roofing tile on your home to make sure it can take the weight.

 - Durability— The fragility of slate roofing tile can be a big negative for homeowners.
 You don’t walk on them unless you know what you’re doing.
 You get a guy working on the A/C on your rooftop, and he’ll bust down a bunch of tiles.
 And replacing broken tiles isn’t as easy as it sounds, either.
 Since slate comes in lots, that makes it nearly impossible to find replacement tiles that are a perfect match.

 Slate Roofing Tile Costs

 As mentioned earlier, the cost of slate roofing tile is probably its biggest con.
-The cost of slate roofing tile is about $6,000 to $8,000 per square installed, though some estimates are a little more conservative, at anywhere from $1,000 to $4,000 per square.
+Slate tile roofing cost per square is about $6,000 to $8,000 installed, though some estimates are a little more conservative, at anywhere from $1,000 to $4,000 per square.
 That makes for a huge initial investment if you choose slate roofing tile for your home, at least five times that of more conventional materials.
 Of course, when you consider that slate will last five times as long when installed correctly, maybe its reputation for high cost isn’t so deserved after all!